 Marlins' JT Riddle: Not in Friday's lineup

-Riddle is out of the lineup for Friday's game against the Phillies, Clark Spencer of the Miami Herald reports.
+Riddle is out of the lineup against the Mets on Friday, Clark Spencer of the Miami Herald reports.

-Riddle is 2-for-26 over his last nine games, so he'll take a seat against Phillies' starter Vince Velasquez.
-Miguel Rosas will start at shortstop and bat seventh for the Phillies on Friday.
+Riddle will stay on the bench for the second straight game while Miguel Rojas gets another start at shortstop.
+Since the beginning of the month, Riddle is just 2-for-16 with a triple and four strikeouts in seven games.

 More News